babaojo/challenge/README.md

 # challenge

-Introductory to Bash and Github workshop at Stanford.
+Introductory Bash and Github workshop at Stanford.